 - The specific statutory criteria that the applicant meets for eligibility under this program.
 The statute defines eligible applicants to include a corporation, firm, or other business entity that “(i) actively manufactures an aircraft, aircraft engine, propeller, or a component, part, or systems of an aircraft or aircraft engine under a Federal Aviation Administration production approval; (ii) holds a certificate issued under part 145 of title 14, Code of Federal Regulations, for maintenance, repair, and overhaul of aircraft, aircraft engines, components, or propellers; or (iii) operates a process certified to SAE AS9100

-- Details sufficient to demonstrate how the applicant meets the requirement to have “involuntarily furloughed or laid off at least 10 percent of its workforce in 2020 as compared to 2019 or has experienced at least a 15 percent decline in 2020 revenues as compared to 2019.”
-The applicant will be required to provide either aggregate numbers of personnel as of April 1, 2019 and April 1, 2020, or total operating revenue figures for the applicant's fiscal years ending 2019 and 2020.
+- Details sufficient to demonstrate how the applicant meets the requirement to have “involuntarily furloughed or laid off at least 10 percent of its total workforce in 2020 as compared to 2019, or has experienced at least a 15 percent decline in 2020 revenues as compared to 2019.”
+Failure to provide sufficient detail addressing the key criteria may result in a determination that the entity is ineligible or unresponsive.
+The burden of meeting the statutory criterial falls on the applicant.

-- Definition of the applicant's “eligible employee group,” as defined in the statute, identifying the specific job categories and numbers of personnel in each category as of April 1, 2020.
+- Definition of the applicant's “EEG,” identifying the job categories and numbers of personnel in each category as of April 1, 2020.

-- The actual aggregate total cost of compensation for the eligible employee group for the six-month period ending March 31, 2021.
-DOT requires this information to calculate the potentially eligible amount of financial assistance under the AMJP (subject to pro rata reduction if necessary due to availability of funds).
-DOT anticipates requiring a breakdown of the compensation costs (e.g., aggregate base salaries versus other major benefit categories, including but not limited to medical benefits paid by the employer, paid leave, insurance premiums paid by the employer, employer match on employee retirement contributions, etc.).
-Applicants will be required to provide supporting documentation in sufficient detail to substantiate the preceding aggregate costs, but specifically excluding any Personally Identifiable Information (PII) for any individual employees.
-This may include financial reports and redacted payroll reports, or such additional supporting documentation as DOT may require.
+- The total cost of compensation for the EEG for the six-month period ending on April 1, 2020.
+DOT will require a breakdown of the compensation costs (e.g., aggregate base wages and salaries, and major benefit categories).
+Applicants will be required to provide supporting documentation in sufficient detail to substantiate the preceding costs, but specifically excluding any Personally Identifiable Information (PII) for any individual employees.
+This may include financial reports and redacted payroll reports, or such additional Start Printed Page 31577supporting documentation as DOT may require.

-- Certification by the applicant that they can and will enter into a legal agreement with DOT, that will require the applicant to (1) provide the private contribution (which means the remainder of the total compensation costs associated with the eligible employee group that is not funded by assistance under the AMJP); and (2) not conduct any involuntary layoffs, furloughs, or reductions in pay rates or benefits for the eligible employee group Start Printed Page 19697during the term of the agreement with DOT.
+- Certification by the applicant that they can and will enter into a legal agreement with DOT, that will require the applicant to (1) provide the Private Contribution (which means the remainder of the total compensation costs associated with the EEG that is not funded by assistance under the AMJP); and (2) not conduct any involuntary layoffs, furloughs, or reductions in pay rates or benefits for the EEG during the term of the agreement with DOT.

-- After DOT determines eligibility and enters into an agreement with the applicant (referred to hereafter as “the recipient”), DOT may also require the recipient to provide updated information to DOT on the actual aggregate total cost of compensation for the eligible employee group during the period of the agreement with DOT, if DOT determines it is necessary in order to review and approve actual disbursements pursuant to the agreement.
+- After DOT determines eligibility and enters into an agreement with the applicant (referred to hereafter as “the recipient”), DOT may also require the recipient to provide updated information to DOT on the actual aggregate total cost of compensation for the EEG during the period of the agreement with DOT, if DOT determines it is necessary in order to review and approve actual disbursements pursuant to the agreement.
 Recipients will be required to provide supporting documentation in sufficient detail to substantiate the actual costs, specifically excluding any Personally Identifiable Information (PII) for any individual employees.